Skip to main content

 Add EICAR String

-Copy and paste the following two lines to the text file:
+Copy and paste the following string into the text file:

 3